ohaijen/panza-page/index.md

 * Your emails, exported to `mbox` format.
 * A computer, preferably with an NVIDIA GPU with at least 22 GiB of memory.
 Panza can also be trained on CPU, but this takes considerably longer.
 * Basic Python/unix knowledge, such as building environments and running python scripts.

+## Authors

+Panza was created by the [Distributed Algorithms and Systems group](https://ist.ac.at/en/research/alistarh-group/) at IST Austria.
+The contributors are (in alphabetical order):

+Dan Alistarh, Eugenia Iofinova, Eldar Kurtic, Armand Nicolicioiu, Mahdi Nikdan, and Andrei Panferov.

+We thank our collaborators Michael Goin, Nir Shavit, and Tony Wang at NeuralMagic and MIT for their helpful testing and feedback.